 Color-reduction prints based on a series of photographs taken by the artist Westen Muntain, based in Falls Church.
 Through Jan.
 4. Mezz Gallery at Artisphere, 1101 Wilson Blvd., Arlington.
 Call 703-875-1100 or visit artisphere.com.

 WINDOW TO WASHINGTON

-''Window to Washington: The Kiplinger Collection at HSW is an exhibition at Washington's Carnegie Library that traces the development of the nation's capital from a sleepy Southern town to a modern metropolis, as documented through the works of artists.
+''Window to Washington: The Kiplinger Collection at HSW'' is an exhibition at Washington's Carnegie Library that traces the development of the nation's capital from a sleepy Southern town to a modern metropolis, as documented through the works of artists.
 The Historical Society of Washington, D.C., exhibition was made possible by a donation from the Kiplinger family.
-It's also an early step in a reorganization effort by the society, which has struggled to revive ever since its short-lived effort a decade ago to run a City Museum of Washington proved far too ambitious.
-Exhibition on display now through May.
-Open Mondays and Wednesdays from 10 a.m. to 4 p.m. and Thursdays 10 a.m. to 6 p.m.
+It's also an early step in a reorganization effort by the society, which has struggled to revive ever since its short-lived effort a decade ago to run a City Museum of Washington proved too ambitious.
+Open Mondays and Wednesdays, from 10 a.m. to 4 p.m., and Thursdays, 10 a.m. to 6 p.m.
 The Historical Society of Washington, D.C., at the Carnegie Library, 801 K St. NW.
 Call 202-393-1420 or visit historydc.org